himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 With `hugo` installed (and presumably being inside the website's git repo...), we can start the web server.
 This is done with `hugo serve`.
-The `&` is used to have the server run as a background process, which allows the pipeline to continue on, without killing the server process.
+The `&` is used to have the server run as a background process so that it won't be killed when the pipeline to continues on.

 *Note: Make sure the tests are set to point to `localhost:1313`, as that is where `hugo` will try to serve the website by default.*